 During the three months ended March 31, 2010, the Company purchased office copiers that were financed with notes payable.
-The outstanding balance of the notes payable was approximately \$0.1 million as of March 31, 2011 and 2010.
+The outstanding balance of the notes payable was approximately \$0.1 million as of March 31, 2012 and 2011.
 The notes bear interest at 11.0% with principal and interest paid monthly through December 2014.
 The related office copiers collateralize the notes payable.

-During the three months ended December 31, 2010, the Company incurred \$0.4 million of insurance contracts financed by notes payable.
+During the three months ended December 31, 2010, the Company incurred \$0.4 million of expense upon renewal of insurance contracts, a portion of which was financed by notes payable.
+The notes bear interest at 4.5% with principal and interest paid monthly through July 2011.
 The outstanding balance of the notes payable as of March 31, 2011 was approximately \$0.2 million.
-The notes bear interest at 4.5% with principal and interest paid monthly through July 2011.
+As of March 31, 2012, the renewal of insurance contracts notes payable was paid in full.